Zippodi/Poke-Forge/Proposal/README.md

 Dean BenMoshe - dbenmos: Created the Project Proposal and most of its contents.
 Created the title of the website.

 Casey Dockery - cbdocke2: Created the wireframes for the Home Page, View Other Teams pages, and edit/remove team page.
 Added to the proposal document the links to the images and fonts as well as the information about viewing/editing teams.
+Since I am pursuing a Graphic Commun=ications minor, I will be doing a lot of the styling.